The Freetrade SIPP

 What are the charges?

 As a customer of Freetrade you pay a monthly subscription fee which includes access to the Freetrade SIPP in accordance with Freetrade’s Terms and Conditions.
 Freetrade uses this fee to pay the service providers required for running your pension plan.
 In broad terms, these fees cover such things as administration, custody, payment processing et cetera.
 Therefore you do not pay a fee directly to Platform One for the administration services it provides to Freetrade.

 There may be rare situations where an additional fee is required for carrying out work not covered by this fee.
 Where this arises you will be notified before any work is carried out to agree to this additional fee.

 There are no other fees for the Freetrade SIPP except Freetrade’s standard investment related fees.
 Further information about the charges applicable to the Freetrade SIPP can be found in the Charges Schedule, which you should read as part of this Key Features Document and the SIPP Terms.

 Transfers in from other pension plans

 You can transfer pension benefits from other suitable pension arrangements, at the discretion of the Scheme Administrator.

-The transfer can be received in the form of cash or by transfer of the investments, provided those investments can be held under the Freetrade SIPP.
+The transfer can be received in the form of cash or by transfer of the investments (an in-specie transfer), provided those investments can be held under the Freetrade SIPP.
 If the same investments are available under your Freetrade SIPP with lower fund management fees, you will be given the option to convert to those investments.